-\\\\\ I understand that my child is fully responsible for the care of the school's property, and is still responsible to pay for any and all damaged or lost Chromebooks or chargers.

-\\\\\ I understand that my child's Chromebook is to be used for schoolwork, not for downloading other/miscellaneous content.
+- I understand that my child is fully responsible for the care of the school's property and is still responsible for paying for any damaged or lost Chromebooks or chargers. - I understand that my child's Chromebook is to be used for schoolwork, not for downloading other/miscellaneous content.